 The word limit is 500 words, please help shorten it.

-I stood at the front of the class and a feeling of euphoria rushed through my body.
+Standing in front of the curious gaze of my peers, I felt euphoria rush through my body.
 It was my turn to perform my puppet show.
-I was confident I would awe the whole class with my imagination and ideas through extensively planned script, setting, and character – the story of a prince on a unicorn saving a princess from an evil witch.
-I took my puppets – mostly socks with strings as hair and decorated plastic bottles as props, and proceeded to tell the story that I had rehearsed countless times the past few weeks.
-Upon finishing my story, loud claps and giggles filled the classroom.
-Whoever thought that desire of wanting to awe people would fuel and motivate my current ambitions – Aweing people around me by turning my crazy ideas into reality, and contribute to society.
-I had found my goal.
+I was confident I would awe the whole class with my imagination and ideas through my intricate script, setting, and character – the story of a prince on a unicorn saving a princess from an evil witch.
+I took my puppets – mostly socks with strings as hair and decorated plastic bottles as props, and proceeded to tell the story that I had rehearsed into mantra .
+As I finished, the room filled with resounding claps and giggles.
+Whoever thought that desire of wanting to awe people would fuel my current ambitions of turning my crazy ideas into reality.

-Before long, I was already in year 10 and a member of Streetizens, a community service with missions to teach children from a less fortunate backgrounds, and no access to quality education.
-To my surprise, my first participation was greeted by eagerness and commitment to learn basic arithmetic and basic geometry.
-We spent hours learning under the scorching sun, before a sudden realization struck me.
-These kids starkly contrast my classmates and I who complained about having accounting class going overtime.
-For a moment, I realized these kids were better students than I despite attending a prestigious international school.
+Before long, I was already in year 10 and a member of Streetizens, a community service club whose mission is to teach children from a less fortunate backgrounds and no access to quality education.
+To my surprise, my first event was greeted by eagerness and commitment to learning basic arithmetic and geometry.
+We spent hours learning under the scorching sun, before a realization struck me.
+These kids starkly contrast my classmates and I who complained about having accounting class go overtime.
+For a moment, I realized these kids were better students than I was despite attending a prestigious international school.
 I wanted to do more.
-That epiphany led to my next project, Raisondetre.
+That epiphany led to my next project: Raisondetre.

 As a kid, I adored playing doctor.
-Being a family member whose relatives have passed to cancer, I used to imagine a world without patients of such a horrible disease.
-I knew that I won’t be the next Jonas Salk who invented polio vaccine, but I knew I could make their lives easier.
-I started researching and understanding cancer patient needs.
+Having lost a loved one to cancer, I used to imagine a world without such a horrible disease.
+Although I probably won’t be the next Jonas Salk who invented the polio vaccine, I wanted to make a difference.
+I began looking into what cancer patients needed.
 Unlike some of my peers who started a venture to make it ‘big’ or make profit, I started with my passion to help others.
-Personally, I view profit as the means to an end – providing value to customers and society rather than the other way around.
 Financial struggles being one of the biggest challenge for these patients, I partnered with two of my friends and started Raisondetre, aimed to provide financial support for children cancer patients through donations.
 We did not want to ask for money, as I tried and realized asking for donation is not an effective fundraising method, we ended up building an apparel retail venture, donating 100% of our profit to Yayasan Kasih Anak Kanker Indonesia (Indonesian Children Cancer Foundation).
 With our limited budget, we started with an online and direct sales channel.